torvista/Zen_Cart-Image_Checker/README.md

 	changed page to html5, removed obsolete tags, changed css to suit 1.55 admin pages added products model to listing
-	moved all hard-coded text to language defines added autosubmit checkbox to select listing of all products or only errors added pagination and corrected error counting
+	moved all hard-coded text to language defines added autosubmit checkboxs to select listing of all products or only errors +/- disabled products, +/- products with no images defined added column sorting by jquery tablesorter
+	added pagination and corrected error counting
 	changed listing format
 	added edit button to product